 Children in EYFS will be assessed against age specific criteria from the Development Matters document.
 Children are assessed in the following areas:

 - Expressive Arts and Design

 In Reception there are 17 ELG (Early Learning Goals) descriptors which describe the three characteristics of effective learning.
-At the end of The Early Years Foundation Stage, for each ELG, teachers must judge whether a child is meeting the level of development expected at the end of the reception year (Expected), exceeding this level (Exceeding) or not yet reaching this level (Emerging).
+At the end of The Early Years Foundation Stage, for each ELG, teachers must judge whether a child is meeting the level of development expected at the end of the reception year, or has not yet reaching this level and is working towards it.

 At the end of the reception year EYFS Profile data is submitted to the Local Authority and to the DfE.
 It will also be communicated to parents via the end of year report.

 Assessments are made continually throughout the children’s time at school and are used to inform the next steps in teaching and learning.

 At the end of each term, Year One and Year Two teachers will use the evidence collected throughout the term to make summative teacher assessments for every child in reading, writing and mathematics.

 - NFER maths assessments will be used to inform the teacher assessment of maths, alongside evidence gathered throughout the term from the children’s day to day achievements.